Aceituno4488/LoginProject/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.text](LICENSE) file for details.

 If you have any questions or want to collaborate, feel free to contact me at [riveramariana788@gmail.com](mailto:riveramariana788@gmail.com).